Glasgow Bars & Restaurants

 PG Fast Food

 PG Fast Food is an odd one out, as it is a fast food restaurant, but it is a very nice one.
-The buns are kind of waffles with stuffing in it.
-The stuffing can be vegetarian, chicken, salmon or something else and it is delicious.
-This is a pretty healthy option in comparison to other fast food option, although it is still not great.
+The buns are kind of waffles with stuffing in them.
+The stuffing can be vegetarian, chicken, salmon or something else, and it is delicious.
+This is a pretty healthy option in comparison to other fast food options, although it is still not great.

 Reservation: No reservations needed